-Real Estate businesses must provide their staff with appropriate and proportional training AML/CFT training.
-15, There must be a commitment to having appropriate controls relies fundamentally on both training and awareness.
-This requires a firm-wide effort to provide all relevant real estate employees with at least general information on AML/CFT laws, regulations and internal policies.
-To satisfy a risk-based approach, particular attention should be given to risk factors or circumstances occurring in the realtors own practice.
+Firms must provide their staff with appropriate and proportional training AML/CFT training., There must be a commitment to having appropriate controls relies fundamentally on both training and awareness.
+This requires a firm-wide effort to provide all relevant firms employees with at least general information on AML/CFT laws, regulations and internal policies.
+To satisfy a risk-based approach, particular attention should be given to risk factors or circumstances occurring in the Accountants own practice.

-Employers are encouraged to produce continuing education programs on AML/CFT and the risk-based approach.
+Employers are encouraged to produce continuing education programs on AML/CFT and the riskbased approach.